 - If “Evangelisches Landesarchiv Berlin” (ELAB) or “Evangelisches Zentralarchiv Berlin” (EZAB) is mentioned anywhere, then these records are most likely online on Archion.de ($).
 You can check for yourself whether or not the records are online – online records are shaded green.

 - Until ca. 1758, BMD events of Evangelical (Lutheran) people in Silesia were also recorded in Catholic churchbooks, so don’t fret if there are no early churchbooks available for your place.

 - The website does not claim to be complete.
 Especially more recent Catholic churchbooks are often still stored at the local Catholic parish offices.
 However, the page is constantly updated as new information becomes available.
 If you have any information not known to the author of the page, let them know.

 - The information on what civil registers are still stored at the local register offices (DE Standesamt | PL Urząd stanu cywilnego (USC)) comes from a decade-old book.
 Especially marriage and death registers have since been transferred to state archives – Poland recently changed its data protection laws to 100 years for births and 80 years for marriage and death records.
 The registers said to be held centrally by the state archive in Warsaw (DE Staatsarchiv Warschau) have since been returned to the local state archives.

 Kirchenbucharchiv.de is an alternative to christoph-www.
-While the site is not quite as up-to-date as christoph-www, it does provide direct links to relevant holdings at Familysearch as well as information on church records still extant in 1938 from the book Erich Randt, Die älteren Personenstandsregister Schlesiens, Görlitz 1938.
+It provides direct links to relevant holdings at Familysearch as well as information on church records still extant in 1938 from the book Erich Randt, Die älteren Personenstandsregister Schlesiens, Görlitz 1938.

 Boosting your search speed through indexes